pingcap/docs-cn/ticdc/deploy-ticdc.md

 - `id`: Indicates the ID of the service process.
 - `is-owner`: Indicates whether the service process is the owner node.
 - `address`: Indicates the address via which the service process provides interface to the outside.
+- `cluster-id`: Indicates the ID of the TiCDC cluster.
+The default value is `default`.